astropy/astropy/docs/io/asdf-schemas.rst

 Schemas
 =======

-Documentation for each of the individual ASDF schemas defined by Astropy can be found at the links below.
+Documentation for each of the individual ASDF schemas defined by ``astropy`` can be found at the links below.

 Documentation for the schemas defined in the ASDF Standard can be found `here